1 white/vanilla boxed cake mix

 Red and blue food coloring (I used liquid coloring, but liquid or gel food coloring would work)

-Preheat oven to 325 F. Line cupcake pans with paper wrappers.
+Preheat oven to 325 F. Line cupcake pans with paper or foil wrappers.

 Combine eggs, water, and melted butter in a mixing bowl, and blend in cake mix, mixing for 2 minutes until smooth.
 Divide into 24 cupcake liners.
 Add 1-2 drops of red food coloring to 9 cupcakes and 1-2 drops of blue food coloring to another 6 cupcakes, stirring each gently to marble in the food coloring.
 Leave the last 9 white.
 Bake for 10-18 minutes (depending on your oven).

 Meanwhile, make your ganache.
 Place chocolate chips in a heat-proof bowl.
 Place whipping cream in a small saucepan and bring almost to a boil over medium/low heat.
 Pour over chocolate chips and let rest for 2 minutes, then stir until smooth and silky.
 Chill until thick enough to pipe into cupcake centers, but don't let it solidify completely.

 Once the cupcakes have cooled, you're ready to core them.
 There are a few ways you can do this....you can buy a cupcake corer, you can try using the non-business-end of a large piping tip, or....you can do what I do and cut a cone-shaped core out with a plastic knife.

 I haven't the foggiest idea why cupcake crumbs don't stick to plastic knives like they do regular knives, but the plastic knife's been working too well for me to feel the need to invest in any fancy corers.
 Pipe your ganache into your cored cupcakes - it doesn't have to look pretty, so I often use a zip-lock bag for this part.